About Engineering Science:

 Sustainability Distinction / Sustainability certificate

-The sustainability distinction/sustainability certificate is for students who are willing to explore opportunities and challenges in sustainability and commit to sustainability in future career.
+The sustainability distinction/sustainability certificate is for students who are willing to explore opportunities and challenges in sustainability and commit to sustainability in their career.

 Due to the interdisciplinary nature of the program, Engineering Science students can pursue minors and certificates with just a few extra classes.
 A list of related minors and certificates to the program is shown below.
 For more detailed requirements, please contact your advisor.